Automated-Amphibians/automated-amphibians.github.io/team/2023/build-log.md

 https://compendium.readthedocs.io/en/latest/tasks/drivetrains/swerve.html

-I've calibrated zero to the back, instead of the front.
-We've corrected for this by reversing the turnign and drive motors.
-I tried calibrating the backwards to 0.5, or 180 already, but I didn't reverse the turning and drive motors appropriately.
+Calibrated zero to the back, instead of the front.
+Corrected for this by reversing the turnign and drive motors.
+Tried calibrating the backwards to 0.5, or 180 already, but didn't reverse the turning and drive motors appropriately.
 Do that and it should hopefully properly orient in place orientation.

 Might be good to start with
 * What angle does the "spin in place" algorithm want?